anushi13prsnl/Linux-Adminstration-Sem-4/Lab-5,6.md

-# Lab 5 & 6: Editing Files in Linux Using Vim and Nano
+# Lab 5 & 6

-## Objective
-The aim of this lab is to get hands-on experience with two widely used text editors in Linux: **Vim** and **Nano**.
-You will edit the `editing_final_lab.txt` file, use Vim's visual mode for text manipulation, and perform specific tasks like removing characters and retaining selected portions of text.

 ---

-## Commands and Concepts Used
+## Experiment Description
+This lab focuses on editing files in Linux using two popular text editors: **Nano** and **Vim**.
+The tasks include creating a file, editing it using both editors, and performing specific text manipulation tasks in Vim.

+---

+## Approach

 ### 1. Preparing the Lab File
-To begin, ensure the `editing_final_lab.txt` file exists.
-If it is not present, create it using:
+Ensure the file `editing_final_lab.txt` exists.
+If not, create it using:
 ```bash
 touch editing_final_lab.txt
 ```